Tesla Battery for Solar Home

 Tesla batteries for Solar Panel System

-Kilowatts equals (ampsxvoltage) 1,000
+Kilowatts are (ampsxvoltage) 1,000

-How much power do you require?
+How many watts of power do you require?

-It is important to determine which appliances you want to back up in order to determine how much power you require.
-This will allow you to identify the power solar self consumption of each appliance within your home.
+You must determine the appliances you plan to back up to determine the amount of power you require.
+This will help you calculate the solar power self consumption of each appliance within your home.

-How much power does the Powerwall can it provide?
+How much power can the Powerwall provide?

 Tesla Powerwall Instantaneous Power Rating = 7 kW